Dr Helen Collins

 Postdoctoral Neuroscientist

-Helen completed a B.A. in Cell and Systems Biology from the University of Oxford in 2018.
-After obtaining her M.Sc. in Neuroscience in 2019 at Oxford, she joined the Departments of Pharmacology and Experimental Psychology as part of the 1+3 Wellcome Trust D.Phil. in Neuroscience programme.
+Helen completed a BA in Cell and Systems Biology at the University of Oxford in 2018.
+After obtaining her MSc in Neuroscience in 2019 at Oxford, she joined the Departments of Pharmacology and Experimental Psychology as part of the 1+3 Wellcome Trust DPhil in Neuroscience.
 Helen’s doctoral research investigated the neurobiological mechanisms of selective serotonin reuptake inhibitor (SSRI) discontinuation syndrome in mice, using a range of behavioural and neurochemical techniques.
-After finishing her D.Phil. in 2023, Helen worked at a biotechnology company in Oxfordshire focused on developing novel treatments for Alzheimer’s disease; she led a small molecule drug discovery project and established the in vivo programme of work for a mouse model of Alzheimer’s disease.
+Following completion of her DPhil, Helen worked at a biotechnology company for a year, developing novel therapies for Alzheimer’s disease.

 Head of Group